 Number charts are essential tools for practicing counting numbers, skip counting and number writing.

 When learning with number charts, children start to understand the “whole picture” so to speak.
 They see how numbers are organized and relate to one another.

 So if your kindergarten or elementary students need some extra counting practice, stay tuned.

-I focused on creating counting charts for numbers 1-20, 1-50, and 1-100.
+In this printable set of worksheets, I focused on creating counting charts for numbers 1-20, 1-50, and 1-100.
 And you will also find blank number charts and missing numbers charts!

 The best part?

 All of these number charts are free and you can find them all in one place.

 Free printable Hundreds chart

 I created three different sets of number charts for you, including twenty, fifty, and hundreds chart.